DEVOTIONALS

 – We aren’t saved to be served, but to serve

-in whatever capacity the Lord has chosen for us.
+(in whatever capacity the Lord has equipped us to serve).

-– We need to stay the course when serving the Lord and not
+– We need to stay the course when serving the Lord and avoid

-be swayed or influenced by the things or people of the world
+being influenced by the things or people of the world that can

 ACTION:

 How do you feel about serving the Lord?
-Are there any “things” that
+Are there any “things” which

 make you apprehensive about serving Him?
-Do you know what your
+Have you discovered the

-spiritual is?
-God gives His people at least one spiritual gift that equips
+His people at least one spiritual gift that equips us to serve Him.

-us for serving Him.
 It might be in some area we never expected.
+Why would He do that?
 More

-than likely it is so that we will know that we need to depend on Him as
+than likely it is so that we will know we need to depend on Him as we serve

 do everything in our own strength, which could lead to feeding our ego).